VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Followed by **Heavenly Heel** into three **Ascalon’s Might**, use the Tank invulnerability.
 Next *King Thordan* will once again summon his Knights and cast **Sanctity of the Ward**.

-<a id="SSanctityOfTheWard">Two Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
+<a id="SSanctityOfTheWard">Two</a> Paladin Knights will appear mid, facing opposite direction and a Dark Knight (*Ser Zephirin*) will appear along the edge.
 Quickly identify *Ser Janlenoux* (Silver armour with a white plume), if he's on the West side, everyone will rotate counter-clockwise to dodge, if he's East then it's clockwise.
 (You can also check the closest Paladin after you're groupped, you'll move towards the intercardinal that this Paladin isn't facing to)
 When *King Thordan* leaves, quickly form two groups of 4 East and West.
 Then two **Sacred Sever** markers will appear and groups need to be reajusted:

 + Marked player: they change group in order that #1 is away from *Ser Zephirin* while #2 is near him.
 + Non-marked Tanks: if there's no marker in your group, swap group.
 Otherwise stay.
 + Non-marked player: do nothing ᕕ( ᐛ )ᕗ